Water is something that we drink (or are supposed to drink) every single day.

 Nor do we give any thought to what could be lurking inside.

-Contaminants in your water supply can cause illness.
+According to EPA, contaminants in your water supply can cause illness.

 Sometimes only a small amount is necessary to cause an adverse reaction.

 Anything other than water molecules in your water is a contaminant.

 Some are even entirely harmless altogether.

 Let’s take a closer look at some common contaminants to watch out for.

 What Drinking Water Contaminants Make Your Kids Sick?